 In interior designer Orlando Soria’s old apartment, the graphic black-and-white Stockholm rug creates a bold focal point and looks impossibly chic against the navy velvet sofa and eclectic gallery wall.

-Surrounded by sculptural chairs, high-contrast art, and mixed exotic pillows that bring texture and interest around the stark white table, the famous midcentury-inspired design of the Docksta looks anything but cheap in this dining space by Studio McGee.
+Surrounded by sculptural chairs, high-contrast art, and mixed pillows that bring texture and interest around the stark white table, the famous midcentury-inspired design of the Docksta looks anything but cheap in this dining space by Studio McGee.

 In Orlando Soria’s old bedroom, the designer paired a simple IKEA patterned flatweave rug with a silk-screen headboard and velvet pillow in all the same tones to elevate the IKEA pick.
 Repeating a color palette is an easy way to achieve the high-low look effortlessly.